 The 90-day timescale comes from ‘old school’ injury claims and is no longer applicable.
 When it comes to claims, it’s impossible to pinpoint a deadline - we could be waiting for more evidence to come in or for various other companies to contact us.

-It may seem a bit pernickety, but we need to know everything that goes on with your car so we have all the information to hand should a third party wish to make a claim against you.
+We need to know everything that goes on with your car so we have all the information should a third party wish to claim against you.

 If your circumstances change after renewal and your NCB has been allowed, call customer services on 0333 220 2000 and one of our agents will be more than happy to recalculate your premium and see if a refund is applicable.

-Our approved repairers work to Thatcham/manufacturer’s standards and they’re audited and inspected to make sure their work is of a high standard.
-And as we use manufacturer’s parts, your vehicle’s warranty won’t be affected.
+Our approved repairers work to Thatcham/manufacturer’s standards, and they’re audited and inspected to make sure their work is of a high standard.
+As we use manufacturer parts, your vehicle’s warranty won’t be affected.

-So there we have it!
-A lot of hearsay regarding claims has hopefully been quashed.
-As always, if you have any questions whatsoever, please don't hesitate to contact our claims department - our claims experts will be happy to answer your questions.
+As always, if you have any questions, please do not hesitate to contact us - our claims experts will be on hand.